Austria–Spain relations

 Bilateral relations exist between Austria and Spain.
 Both nations are members of the Council of Europe, European Union, OECD and the United Nations.
+Spain is a member of NATO.
+Austria instead is not a member of NATO.

 Historical relationships

 The historical relations between Austria and Spain are mainly defined by the House of Habsburg's dominance of the Spanish monarchy in the 16th and 17th centuries; from the Treaty of Villafáfila (27 June 1506), in which Felipe I the Beautiful was recognized as king jure uxoris of the Crown of Castile, leaving the Crown of Aragon for his father-in-law, Ferdinand the Catholic; until the death without direct succession of Carlos II the Bewitched (1 November 1700), which provoked the War of Spanish Succession.

 During the so-called Austrias mayores (Carlos I and Felipe II), Spain reached the apogee of its influence and power, especially with the incorporation of Portugal and its extensive empire.
-Conversely, the reigns of the so-called Lesser Austrias (Philip III, Felipe IV and Carlos II), coinciding with the height of the Spanish Golden Age in art and literature, led to what is known as "Spanish decadence": the loss of European hegemony and a deep economic and social crisis.
+Conversely, the reigns of the so-called Lesser Austrias (Philip III, Felipe IV and Carlos II), coinciding with the height of the Spanish Golden Age in art and literature, led to what is known as the Decline of Spain: the loss of European hegemony and a deep economic and social crisis.

+During World War II, many Spaniards, who had fought on the Republican side during the Spanish Civil War, were imprisoned in the Mauthausen concentration camp and its subcamps in German-annexed Austria.